entbappy/Movie-Recommender-System-Using-Machine-Learning/README.md

 * [Dataset link](https://www.kaggle.com/tmdb/tmdb-movie-metadata?select=tmdb_5000_movies.csv)

-# Concept used to build the model.pkl file : NearestNeighbors
+# Concept used to build the model.pkl file : cosine_similarity

 1 .
-Load the data
+Cosine Similarity is a metric that allows you to measure the similarity of the documents.

 2 .
-Initialise the value of k
+In order to demonstrate cosine similarity function we need vectors.
+Here vectors are numpy array.

 3 .
-For getting the predicted class, iterate from 1 to total number of training data points
+Finally, Once we have vectors, We can call cosine_similarity() by passing both vectors.
+It will calculate the cosine similarity between these two.

 4 .
-Calculate the distance between test data and each row of training data.
-Here we will use Euclidean distance as our distance metric since it’s the most popular method.
+It will be a value between [0,1].
+If it is 0 then both vectors are complete different.
+But in the place of that if it is 1, It will be completely similar.

 5 .
-Sort the calculated distances in ascending order based on distance values

-6 .
-Get top k rows from the sorted array
+For more details , check URL : https://www.learndatasci.com/glossary/cosine-similarity/

 # How to run?
 ### STEPS: